wurdit/ffmpeg/README.md

 ## Unoptimized GIF with frame skipping

 If you don't want your GIF to be the ame high framerate as the source, then you can skip some frames.
 This uses a video filter called `framestep`.
 This example will only use every 5th frame, which will result in an output GIF (or video) having 1/5th the framerate of the input video.
 So a 60 FPS input will end up as 12 FPS, and the other frames are dropped.
 The speed and duration of the video will remain the same because the frames keep their original timestamps; it will just look choppier.
-This is often desireable for a GIF.
+This is sometimes desireable for a GIF.

 `ffmpeg -i video.mp4 -vf framestep=5 video.gif`